Photo: David Ausserhofer

 • Ingrid-Gabriela Hoven Managing Director of the Management Board, Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Berlin

-Moderator: Tessniem Kadiri Moderator Weltspiegel, ARD, Hamburg
+Moderator: Tessniem Kadiri Moderator and Journalist Weltspiegel, ARD, Hamburg

 12:00 – 12:30